Our Rapid Oxycodone Detox Procedure

 Tell Me About Rapid Oxycodone Detox at Advanced Rapid Detox

-During your stay with us you will be allocated your own private room with a private bath and shower and you are always welcome to bring a friend or relative with you as a companion during your stay.
+During your stay with us you will be allocated your own private room with a private bath and shower.

 If you are fearful of the experience of withdrawal symptoms during the detox procedure, then there is no need for you to be.
 During your stay you will be sedated, meaning that the feelings and physical symptoms associated with withdrawal will simply pass you by.

-While you are with us you will have personal one-to-one care from one of our trained medical experts, where you will always be in safe hands.
+While you are with us you will have 24/7 medical care from our trained medical experts.
 You will also be asked to complete a physical and psychological evaluation prior to the commencement of your detox, just to make sure that everything is as it should be.

 Once complete, you will receive carefully-considered advice about your new life without the need for oxycodone, going forward.